Ransomware creates fear

 This is due to the fact that ransomware works and generates significant revenues for the backlogs, says Jan Johannsen, Security Director at Check Point Denmark, in a press release.

-The extent of ransomware has exploded – it’s almost unimaginable.
-Danish companies have been exposed to more than 150,000 attacks in 2016.
+The extent of ransomware has exploded – it's almost unimaginable.
+Companies are exposed to millions of attacks annually.

 Definition of ransomware